Breast Reconstruction in Birmingham, AL

 - Birmingham, AL: Fellowship training in microsurgical techniques and other modern refinements in breast surgery

-Many women considering breast reconstruction in Huntsville, Tuscaloosa, and other Alabama cities choose Dr. Beckenstein’s practice after being referred by their oncologic surgeon, or after talking with other breast cancer survivors who have chosen reconstruction.
+Many women considering breast reconstruction in Huntsville, Montgomery, Hoover, and other Alabama cities choose Dr. Beckenstein’s practice after being referred by their oncologic surgeon, or after talking with other breast cancer survivors who have chosen reconstruction.

 Unique Services at the Alabama Breast Cancer Cooperative